kyle-cassidy/githide/readme.md

 - the hidden files are stored in a secondary gitignore file: `.gitignore.local`
 - the hidden files are not tracked by git.
 They are ignored by git.
 - githide is not a replacement for a proper secrets management tool.
 It is a simple tool for hiding files.
+- did i mention that you can use `githide` to hide diles from the git history?

+that's all. have a nice day.